inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 ## Docker is additive to the security of your application ...

-- the intrinsic security of the **kernel** and its support for **namespaces** and **cgroups**
+The intrinsic security of the linux **kernel** and its support for **namespaces** and **cgroups**

-- the attack surface of the Docker **daemon** itself
-- loopholes in **the container configuration profile**, either by default, or when customized by users
-- the _hardening_ **security features of the kernel** and how they interact with containers
+- **Control Groups**, `cgroups` : limit the access processes and containers have to system resources such as CPU, RAM, IOPS and network.

+- **Namespaces** : running within a container cannot see, processes running in another container, or in the host system.

+- Each container also gets its **own network stack**, meaning that a container doesn’t get privileged access to the sockets or interfaces of another container.

+Note: Look Man page for each features!
-Note: Docker containers are, by default, quite secure; especially if you take care of running your processes inside the containers as non-privileged users (i.e., non-root).
+Docker containers are, by default, quite secure; especially if you take care of running your processes inside the containers as non-privileged users (i.e., non-root).

 Control Groups, `cgroups` are a feature of the Linux kernel that allow you to limit the access processes and containers have to system resources such as CPU, RAM, IOPS and network.